devsecopsbiz/cookbook/README.md

     5. As for the previous extension, select the recently created Azure DevOps Organization on the dropdown, and press *Install*.

     6. After a few seconds you should see a success message.
-Now, select the *Proceed to organization*.
+Select the *Proceed to organization*.

-    7. Now, select the project you've just created, by pressing the name.
+    7. Now, select the project you've just created, by pressing its name.

 * Create a free account for *WhiteSource Bolt*